What is Irish stick fighting?

 I will begin with the two known traditions that are still alive today.
-If one is interested in Irish stick I would, of course, suggest to help keep these traditions alive as much as possible.
+If one is interested in Irish stick I would, of course, suggest helping keep these traditions alive as much as possible.
 They present a sophisticated array of techniques which is unfortunately not found in the few historical documents that we have and represent a unique link to Ireland’s past.
 Like traditional Irish dance and music, I refer to them as Sean-nós or “old style”.

-If you live in Ireland and have never encountered or heard about people practicing the art, it is not a surprise.
+If you live in Ireland and have never encountered or heard about people practising the art, it is not a surprise.
 The resurgence of interest in the practice is relatively new and only a handful of people have kept their art alive (one that I am personally aware of) along with a certain culture of secrecy inherited from the days of the factions.
-If you do hear about someone who still know how to use a shillelagh in the traditional manner please do tell me!
+If you do hear about someone who still knows how to use a shillelagh in the traditional manner please do tell me!
 Such unique knowledge must be preserved before it is lost.

 The Antrim stick is as its name implies a style of stick fighting from County Antrim in Northern Ireland.
 The family tradition gets it back to the mid 19th century when a famous stick fighter from the region nicknamed “Tickety-boo” used it but it is possible that the style is, in fact, much older.
 The style was kept alive by the Ramsey family.

 The style is very brutal –as were many faction fights, especially in the North- and uses every weapon at the disposal of the fighter including slaps, gouges or kicks.
-Fighters grip the stick differently depending on the situation; two-handed in the middle when in close, one handed when in a medium distance and grabbed two-handed by the end for dealing with multiple opponents.
+Fighters grip the stick differently depending on the situation; two-handed in the middle when in close, one-handed when in a medium distance and grabbed two-handed by the end for dealing with multiple opponents.